 Maybe you do have the time, but you just don't know how to get organized.
 If that is the case, then learn.
-Check out books at the library or search for help on the Internet.
+Search for help on the internet.
+You can start with the Organization Section of the Dollar Stretcher Library.
 Better yet, find someone you know who is organized and ask them to teach you.
 Don't be embarrassed to do this.
 Most people are more than willing to show you how to do things.
 Remember, those older women (and men) that seem to have it all together now didn't start out that way.
 They've had 20 years or more practice and they remember what it was like to not have a clue where to start.
 Just ask.

 Instead of wasting your time and energy on trying to bail the water out of your sinking boat by bailing faster or using a bigger bucket, fix the hole.
 Clean up the clutter and save.

 Jill Cooper and Tawra Kellam are frugal living experts and the editors of LivingOnADime.com.
 As a single mother of two, Jill Cooper started her own business without any capital and paid off $35,000 debt in 5 years on $1,000 a month income.
 Tawra and her husband paid off $20,000 debt in 5 years on $22,000 a year income.